Last Updated on December 7, 2023 by thecapetownblog

 Every weekend, you’ll find local sellers here offering up fresh, organic produce, as well as restaurant stalls showcasing some of the city’s best global cuisines.

-If you’re ready to make like a Capetonian and head down to the Oranjezicht Market this weekend, keep on reading to find out everything you need to know about the city’s top foodie destination.
+So if you’re ready to make like a Capetonian and head down to the Oranjezicht Market this weekend, keep on reading to find out everything you need to know about the city’s top foodie destination.

 What is the Oranjezicht Market?